VladPVS/FastSearchLibraryNETCore/README.md

  ````
    ### Text search

-  Class `FileTextSearcher` contain static methods that allow to execute search
+  Class `FileTextSearcher` contains static methods that allow to execute search
   of text files by its content using the same multithreading algorithm.

   4 overloads of FileTextSearcher.SearchFilesByTextAsync() methods that accept: